Hypnic Jerks: How To Avoid Waking With A Jolt

 Have you ever woken up with a sudden jolt just as you were falling asleep?
 Maybe it felt like one of your arms or legs had an involuntary spasm?

-Perhaps you’ve even woken up feeling like you were falling, or with a flash of light or unexpected noise.
+Perhaps you’ve woken with the feeling of falling, saw a flash of light or heard an unexpected noise.
 If this sounds familiar, it could be that that you’ve experienced hypnic jerks.

 Different names

-If you research online about hypnic jerks, it’s worth bearing in mind that they are sometimes referred to by different names:
+First of all, if you look up hypnic jerks online, it’s worth bearing in mind that they are sometimes referred to by different names:

 • Sleep starts.